PS Knoll Lookout Complex

 Today, Apache County continues to embrace its diverse heritage, with a vibrant Native American culture coexisting alongside more recent settlers.
 The county's history is preserved and celebrated through museums, cultural events, and historical landmarks, offering visitors a glimpse into the rich tapestry of its past.

-This timeline provides a concise overview of the key events in the history of Apache County, Arizona.
+This timeline provides a condensed summary of the historical journey of Apache County, Arizona.

 • 1879 - Apache County is established on February 24, 1879, as one of the original four counties of the Arizona Territory.